 The cathedral is also home to a number of other treasures, including a beautiful cloister, a collection of ancient frescoes, and a number of chapels with intricate carvings and decorations.
 The Cathedral also offers an impressive view from the top, it’s a great spot to take a panoramic view of the city.
 Whether you are a history buff, an art lover, or simply someone looking to experience the beauty of Huesca, the Catedral de Huesca is an absolutely worth visiting destination.

 When to Visit Huesca Cathedral – Monday to Sunday opens from 9:00 A.M.-1:30 P.M. and from 4:00 P.M. – 7:00 P.M.
 General ticket price is 4Euro to 2Euro if reduced and no entry fee for children under 12yrs.

-Loarre Castle is located about 1,071 meters high in the near a village Losare and only 30 km from city.
+Loarre Castle is a magnificent fortress located in the mountains, about 1,071 meters high in the near a village Losare and only 30 km from city.
 This majestic fort is considered to be the best-preserved Romanesque castle in Europe.
 This Castle was built on Roman walls in the 11th century and is said to be the starting point of the Romanesque style of architecture in Aragon.
-It lies on a rocky ridge and consists of several buildings which are mostly well preserved.
-From these you can see walls and towers, forts, homage towers and queen’s look-outs.

 When to Visit Loarre Castle – Anytime

 Huesca Museum is founded around 19 century and it is located in old Sertoriana University.
 And owned by State since 1918 after materialized in 1873 by the personal contribution of Valentín Carderera.